 Click one of the buttons underneath "Tell Us Why You're Leaving" to indicate a reason why you want to close your Airbnb account.
 If you wish to leave further details, click in the box labelled "Care to Tell Us More?" and type them in.
 Then, click one of the buttons underneath "Can We Contact You for More Details?" to decide whether or not you want Airbnb to follow up with you after your account closes.
 When you're all done, click Cancel My Account.

 That's all that you need to do to delete an Airbnb account!
-Be sure to check our our Websites Like Airbnb article if you want to learn about the best Airbnb alternatives.
+Be sure to check this popular tutorial, which lists the best websites like Airbnb, if you want to learn about the best Airbnb alternatives.

 If your account is cancelled, all active bookings you have -- whether you're staying as a guest or hosting someone else -- will automatically be cancelled.